 Steeped in history, folk tradition and unapologetically political, Melbourne-based singer, banjo player, guitarist and songwriter Ruth Hazleton has remained a prominent figure in Australia’s folk music scene since she began performing in 1995.

 Ruth’s music career began as a member of Canberra-based band Closet Klezmer, whose vibrant Eastern European dance music quickly led them becoming local cult favourites.
-It was during this time she also developed an enduring passion for the music of Transylvania, Hungary and traditional musics from around the world.
+It was during this time she also developed an enduring passion for traditional musics from around the world.

 In 1998, Ruth took to the stage with Kate Burke (Trouble in the Kitchen), and the rest, as they say, is history.
 Two of Australia’s most respected and renowned folk musicians; their vocal harmonies, exceptional musicianship and unique interpretations of traditional song have won them national and international acclaim over the years.

-Kate Burke & Ruth Hazleton have toured Australia and internationally, recorded five studio albums, and performed and recorded with such luminaries as Andy Irvine and Bruce Molsky.
+Kate Burke & Ruth Hazleton have toured Australia and internationally and recorded five studio albums.
 They’ve picked up awards (‘ScreenSound Australia Award for Best Folk Album’ 2002 & ‘Lis Johnston Award for Vocal Excellence’ 1998), and have been described by The Australian as “Why folk music is cool again”.
 The duo’s fifth and latest release Declaration (2015) was nominated for a genre award at ‘The Age Victorian Music Awards’, announced as ‘Album of The Week’ on ‘The Daily Planet’ ABC Radio National, and also on Blues & Roots Radio internationally.

 Throughout her career, Ruth has also performed American old-time & Americana music (another enduring musical passion); initially with Canberra-based band The Horses’s Leotard (you did read that right), and later Dev’lish Mary.

-Among the many acts and musicians Ruth has recorded and performed with are: Andy Irvine (Ireland – Planxty, Mozaik), Bruce Molsky (USA – Mozaik), Nancy Kerr & The Sweet Visitor Band (UK – BBC Folk Singer of the Year 2015), Luke Plumb (Shooglenifty), James Fagan, Rens Van der Zalm (Netherlands – Mozaik), Donal Lunny (Ireland – Planxty, Mozaik), James Keelaghan (Canada), Martyn Wyndham-Read (UK), Fred Smith & Liz Frencham (Australia), Bill Jackson (Australia) and Shane Howard (Australia – Goanna).
+Among the many acts and musicians Ruth has recorded and performed with are: Andy Irvine (Ireland – Planxty, Mozaik), Bruce Molsky (USA – Mozaik), Nancy Kerr & The Sweet Visitor Band (UK – BBC Folk Singer of the Year 2015), Luke Plumb (Shooglenifty), James Fagan (AUS/UK), Rens Van der Zalm (Netherlands – Mozaik), James Keelaghan (Canada), Martyn Wyndham-Read (UK), Fred Smith & Liz Frencham (Australia), Bill Jackson (Australia) and Shane Howard (Australia – Goanna).